truffls/sign-in-with-apple-using-django/identifiers-and-keys.md

 <img src="resources/key-1.png"/>

-### Give it a name and tick the Sign In with Apple checkbox
+### Give it a name, tick the Sign In with Apple checkbox and click "Configure"

 <img src="resources/key-2.png"/>

-### Click "Configure", select you app ID, and click "Save"
+### Select you app ID, and click "Save"

 <img src="resources/key-3.png"/>